Barcelona Long Term Accommodation

 How to find property to rent?

-There are various online portals for Spanish property, for Barcelona long term accommodation and for properties to buy.
+There are various online portals for Spanish rental property, for Barcelona long term accommodation and for properties to buy.
 Most agencies advertise through these websites.
-For the smaller agencies it’s often their only online presence, they don’t have their own websites.
+For the smaller agencies it’s often their only online presence as they either don’t have websites of their own, or they don’t add properties to those individual websites.

 If you know the area of Barcelona where you’d like to live, you can also walk around that neighbourhood and find the local real estate agents.
-Most flats for rent and sale usually have estate agent signs on windows or balconies showing the name and phone number of the agency.
+Most flats for rent and sale usually have estate agent signs on windows or balconies showing the name and phone number of the agency, so that’s another way to find properties.
 Some owners advertise in this way too.

-Alternatively, you can hire someone like me who works as a property finder in Barcelona and the surrounding areas.
-Whilst I charge a fee for my service, it saves you time, trouble and expense in the long run.
-I arrange viewings for when you arrive in Spain, so keep your stay in short term accommodation to a minimum.
+Alternatively, you can hire movingtobarcelona.com as a property finder in Barcelona.
+Whilst we charge a fee for this service, it saves you time, trouble and expense in the long run.
+We arrange viewings for when you arrive in Spain, thereby keeping your stay in short-term accommodation to a minimum.

 Col•legi d’Administradors de Finques de Barcelona – Lleida